Edubits/Zway-MQTT/README.md

 * Topic Prefix – The start of each topic
 * Topic – Per publication defined topic

-In each of these you can use `%deviceName%` and `%roomName%` as variables.
+In each of these you can use `%deviceId%`, `%deviceName%` and `%roomName%` as variables.
 For example having `Foo/bar` as prefix and `%roomName%/%deviceName%` as topic can result in a message published on the topic `Foo/bar/livingRoom/dimmer`.
 Both `%deviceName%` and `%roomName%` will be camelcased.

 ## Interacting through MQTT